SolLabsHQ/solserver/docs/design/solm-solserver-tool-orchestration-spec-v0.1.md

 Everything else can wait until the loop is proven.

+### v0.1 scope guard
+For v0.1, it is acceptable to define the ToolCall and ToolResult contracts and log shapes without implementing full server-to-device delegation.
+- Local tools can be stubbed or kept read-only.
+- Write tools must require a Breakpoint confirmation before execution.

 ---

-## 9. Selected Architecture: Option A — SolServer as Single Orchestrator
+## 9. Selected Architecture: Option A - SolServer as Single Orchestrator
 SolServer runs the model and routes all tool calls.
 SolM:
 - executes local tools when delegated,
 - renders Breakpoints (confirmations),